 Install MariaDB

 The next step of configuring a LAMP/LEMP stack is to install MySQL server.
-Issue the following commands from the terminal to install it, and optionally, you can runmysql_secure_installation
+Issue the following commands from the terminal to install it, and optionally, you can run mysql_secure_installation

 to make it secure.